 9. Forecast Remains Positive for South Florida CRE

-Consistent population growth and home building combined with steadily increasing tourism (Florida ranks #2 of all US States) provide a solid foundation for capital to flow into the region’s retail market.
+Consistent population growth and home building combined with steadily increasing tourism (Florida ranks #2 of all US States with over 131 million visitors in 2019 according to Visit Florida) provide a solid foundation for capital to flow into the region’s retail market.
 Those elements and continual construction projects are positive signs of growth across other commercial real estate sectors.

 Unfortunately, the 2020 COVID-19 pandemic negatively affected the CRE sector.
-However, despite the current pandemic, significant developments are shaping up in the region characterized by sealing property refinances in several locations.
+However, despite it’s negative effects on economies around the world, significant developments were put into play and are currently shaping up in the region characterized by sealing property refinances in several locations.

 Meanwhile, international and domestic investors continue to contribute to the market, making the overall financial data in the region’s CRE remain optimistic for now.
 Still, analysts take a cautious long-term approach, a sharp contrast from their previously exhibited bullish behavior towards the CRE.